 Chapter 1: Basic Human Needs under the light of Climate Change.
 Blick will develop the theoretical background on the basic human needs and strategies to fulfill them under the light of the needs analysis.
-Chapter 1
+Download chapter 1 here.

 Chapter 3: Learning Activities.
 Blick and UAegean will create a set of learning activities that children can implement at school or at home with the support of an adult depending on the learning environment.
-Chapter 3
+Download chapter 3 here.

 Peer-review of the Handbook by the partners and relevant stakeholders.